Girish-Krishnan/Girish-Krishnan.github.io/_pages/teaching.md

 This [GitHub repository](https://github.com/Girish-Krishnan/AI-Algorithms/tree/main) contains all the programming assignments that were created for this course.

 # Computer Science and Engineering Courses

+## CSE 95: Tutor Apprenticeship in Computer Science and Engineering [Fall 2022]

+*Taught by Professor Mia Minnes*

+This course is taken by students who are first-time tutors in the CSE department.
+The course covers topics such as how to effectively tutor students, how to grade assignments, how to provide feedback, and how to create a welcoming and inclusive environment for students.
+The class sessions consist of fun and interesting discussions about the best tutoring practices, while the course assignments encourage students to reflect on their tutoring experiences and learn from them.
+I was responsible for grading the students' assignments, providing feedback, and facilitating discussions during the class sessions.

 ## CSE 175: Entrepreneurship for Engineers [Spring 2022]